Docs

 1const id = params.id2const fields = ['id', 'owner']3const query = `4query GetToken {5 token(id: ${id}) {6 ${fields.join('\n')}7 }8}9`1011// Execute query...

-• developers are responsible for safely sanitizing the string interpolation
+• Developers are responsible for safely sanitizing the string interpolation.

 1import { execute } from 'your-favorite-graphql-client'23const id = params.id4const query = `5query GetToken($id: ID!) {6 token(id: $id) {7 id8 owner9 }10}11`1213const result = await execute(query, {14 variables: {15 id,16 },17})

-• Variables can be cached at server-level
+• Variables can be cached at the server level.

 1import { execute } from 'your-favorite-graphql-client'23const id = params.id4const query = `5query GetToken($id: ID!, $includeOwner: Boolean) {6 token(id: $id) {7 id8 owner @include(if: $includeOwner)9 }10}11`1213const result = await execute(query, {14 variables: {15 id,16 includeOwner: true,17 },18})

-• When querying GraphQL APIs, always think of querying only the fields that will be actually used.
+• When querying GraphQL APIs, always think of querying only the fields that will actually be used.

 • Make sure queries only fetch as many entities as you actually need.
 By default, queries will fetch 100 entities in a collection, which is usually much more than what will actually be used, e.g., for display to the user.
 This applies not just to top-level collections in a query, but even more so to nested collections of entities.